When baby is ready for the big tub, you may be worried about keeping them safe. How can you stop them from slipping over when it’s bath time?

 Why are Bath Mats Important?

 Although you might feel safe in your home, it can be full of hidden hazards.
-The bathroom is a common place for accidents, with injuries due to falling in the shower or tub being the most frequent (source).
+A bathroom is a common place for accidents, with injuries due to falling in the shower or tub being the most frequent (source).

 Moms will be aware that, except for sleeping, babies don’t sit still very often.
 They fidget, squirm, or wriggle, whether they feel excited or frustrated, and they don’t care where or when they do it — this includes bath time.